ICRIN-lab/TemplateTask/README.md

 Make sure to download the package [here](https://www.psychopy.org/download.html) before using our template.

+ALSO EXPLAIN THAT YOU NEED TO DOWNLOAD IT FOR OTHER TAKS TO WORK AND EXPLAIN HOW TO DL.

 ## Contributions

 To contribute, please fork the repository, hack in a feature branch, and send a